Cohabitation (government): Romania

-Viorica Dăncilă, a member of the European Parliament representing the Social Democratic Party, assumed the office of prime minister after the resignation of her predecessor, Mihai Tudose.
-She is the first female head of government of Romania.

 Russia

 In Russia, the State Duma has to approve a prime minister chosen by the president.
 However, if the State Duma rejects the president's candidate(s) three times in a row the President has the right to dissolve the State Duma and call legislative elections, but he cannot do so within a year after the last election, which in this period may lead to cohabitation.